 Achieving the perfect product-market fit can bring you tangible business benefits such as:

-- High customer retention.
+- High user retention.
 Simply put, satisfied customers are more loyal and will keep returning to you.
 As long as your product responds to customer needs, they won’t turn to your competitors and will stick to your brand instead.
 This way, you will reduce costs on customer retention campaigns.

 - Lower customer acquisition cost.
 Winning new customers can be highly challenging, especially if you are a startup taking its first steps in the business world.
 If your product meets people’s needs, they will independently recommend it to their family, friends or business partners.
 This is how you may gain new customers in an organic and low-cost way.